 - The recent infrastructure stimulus package: The U.S. government recently created a large stimulus package designed to bolster key infrastructure such as roads and utilities.
 As new piping is built or old piping is replaced, experienced plumbers will be leading the way.

 As you can see, a career as a professional plumber can be a fantastic opportunity.
 There is a high demand for quality plumbers in every corner of the country, with competitive compensation and easy access to professional development programs.
-To learn about local plumbing jobs in Kutztown, why not get in touch with a local service company like Moyer Total Indoor Comfort?
+To learn about local plumbing jobs in Kutztown and Breinigsville, why not get in touch with a local service company like Moyer Total Indoor Comfort?
 You can find out the details about available positions by giving us a call at 484-646-3363 today.